-Because the Algebra I course incorporates numerous word problems that students need to solve, a teacher's recommendation should take into consideration the reading comprehension standardized test score when making a final decision for placement in Algebra I.
+The Algebra I course incorporates numerous word problems that students need to solve.
+As such, a teacher's recommendation should take into consideration the reading comprehension standardized test score when making a final decision for placement in Algebra I.

 GRADES SEVEN TO EIGHT